Confluence

 Susie David

-The materials and processes employed depend on circumstance, instinct and fluke, and the art objects that arise vary, from: weighty molten metal casting water; the invocations of a distant tidal pull; residues of a spill; traces of inky breath; and a row of skimming stones - with feathers of songbird and kittiwake, wings of damsel and hover flies - on their flight to kiss the waters.
+The materials and processes employed depend on circumstance, instinct, and also the element of chance that water offers so playfully.
+The art objects that arise vary, from: weighty metal castings water vortices; the invocations of a distant tidal pull; residues of a spill; traces of inky bubbles gathered on a scroll of paper; and a small row of skimming stones - with the happened-upon feathers of songbird and kittiwake, and the wings of damsel and hover flies - on their flight to kiss the surface of the waters.

 www.susiedavid.studio